 Giving into your cravings is not a character flaw.

 It’s stress related, it’s sugar addiction, it’s hormonal imbalance, it’s nutrient deficiencies, it’s influenced by other lifestyle choices.
-If you’ve had too much to drink, it’s not your willpower that’s failing you when you order late night pizza… it’s the sugar and alcohol that is driving this craving and impaired decision making.
+If you’ve had too much to drink, it’s not your willpower that’s failing you when you order late night pizza.
+It’s the sugar and alcohol that is driving this craving and impaired decision making.
 It’s not your willpower that makes a pregnant women crave pickles and ice cream – these are chemical and hormonal imbalances sending signals that the body needs certain nutrients.

 We need to get quiet and listen.
+And stop blaming willpower.

 Let’s stop talking about “getting willpower” and start making decisions that support our mind and body to send better signals.